BATH COUNTY STATE-FUNDED PRESCHOOL

 When Bath County Schools are closed or on a two-hour delay, the Preschool program will be closed.
 When Bath County Schools are on a one-hour delay, there will be preschool.

-Kentucky State-Funded Preschool Questions and Answersquestions
+Kentucky State-Funded Preschool Questions and Answers

 Who May Attend?